-Any data available on the current recycling and reuse of materials available.
-Data to be preferably collected directly from the recyclers.
-The data to be collected must cover the following:
+Data on current recycling and reuse of materials.
+Data to be preferably collected directly from the recyclers must cover the following:

 - Different types of materials being recycled - The amount per annum of each material recycled - The source of the materials being recycled - The destination of the recycled materials - The processing being done within the recycling facility (i.e. compaction, shredding, washing, etc.) - The current challenges being faced by the facility.